 Wat Marp Jan

 A hidden gem of the forest tradition, Wat Marp Jan is located near the town of Ban Phe in Rayong and sits on a massive 500 acres of lush forests, offering unequalled seclusion.
-The abbot is a Western-educated, English-speaking monk very keen on helping foreign practitioners.
+There are over 30-40 resident monks with many more taking on temporary ordination.
+The abbot, Ajahn Anan is keen on helping foreign practitioners and is available for questions with one of the several western monks who can help translate.

 From Bangkok's Eastern (Ekachai) Bus Terminal regular services run to Bahn Phe throughout the day, taking about four hours.
 From the pier in Ban Phe it is about 20 minutes by taxi.
-When crossing the main road, watch out for signs to Wat Marp Jun.
+When crossing the main road, watch out for signs to Wat Marp Jan / Wat Mab Chan.

 Jangwat Rayong 21160